UCSF-DataSci/06-data-munging-anya-decarlo/README.md

    - Impact on Dateset: [The amount of categories is now 4]
    - Any Assumptions: [Assuming the catefories will be grouped by their level, assuming the categories of income are tiered]

+3. **[income_groups Data Has Missing Values]**
+    - Solution Technique: [Add "unknown" catgory to income_groups]
+    - Justification: [Allows to do analysis including unknown groups while still maintaing integrity of original 4 groups and other data without removing]
+    - Impact on Dataset: [Added a new category to income_groups but no rows deleted]
+    - Any Assumptions: [Assumed data was unknown and not missing for any other reason]

+4.  **[age Data Type]**
+    - Solution Technique: [Converted data type to int64]
+    - Justification [Neccessary for models using discrete values, accurate representation of age]
+    - Impact on Data Set [age is not an integer]
+    - Any Assumptions [None]

+5. **[age Data Has Missing Values]**
+    - Soltion Technique: [Imputed missing age with median]
+    - Justification: [Preserve data and statistical power of age]
+    - Impact on Data Set: [Distribution remained fairly similar.
+Mean before imputation: 49.9 std before imputation: 29.15, Mean after imputation: 49.9, std after imputation: 28.43]
+    - Any Assumptins : [Assumed Normal Distribution]

+6. **[gender Data Type]**
+    - Solution Technique: [Changed data type to categorical]
+    - Justification: [Analyses need categorical variables to provide accurate insight across gender categories]
+    - Impact on Data Set: [Changed data type of gender to category]
+    - Any Assumptions: [Assumed 3 was the correct category count and not a coding error]

+7. **[gender Data Has Missing Values]**
+    - Solution Technique: [Changed NaN values to unknown]
+    - Justification: Allows data analysis including unknown groups while still maintaing integrity
+    - Impact on Data Set: [Added new category to gender]
+    - Any Assumptions: [NA]

+8. **[year Data Type]**
+    - Solution Technique: [Changed all values to date_time format]
+    - Justification: [Date-time format neccessary for accurate models and operations that rely on date-time format]
+    - Impact on Data Set: [variables now date time]
+    - Any Assumptons: [Assumed format correct and that all months and dates were accurate, example: no Feburary 31st]

+9. **[year Data Has Missing Vales]**
+    - Solution Technique: [Sentintal Imputation using year 1800 ]
+    - Justification: [Allowed date-time format to remain intact]
+    - Impact on Data Set: [Averages on year could be impacted without proper handling]
+    - Any Assumptions: [Assunmes user knows 1800 is a sentintal imputation and not a valid date]

+10. **[population Data Type]**
+    - Solution Technique: [Replaced data type with int]
+    - Justification: [Neccessary to perform accurate models using population as a discrete value]
+    - Impact on Data Set: [data type now an integer]
+    - Any Assumptions: [NA]

+11. **[population Data Has Missing Value]**
+    - Solution Technique: [Imputation with mean]
+    - Justification: [Preserve data and statistical power of population ]
+    - Impact on Data Set: [missing values now are replaced with mean]
+    - Any Assumptions: [Normal Distribution of population]

+12. **[Duplicated Data]**
+    - Solution Technique: [remove duplicated data from the dataset]
+    - Justification: [innacurate statistical analysis without removal, functions would be incorrect, models would overfit, bad data practice to keep]
+    - Impact on Data Set: [2950 rows were removed]
+    - Any Assumptions: [Assume less than 10% of original data]

+### Final Thoughts

+1. The cleaned data set in comparison to the original one has a better handling of missing values, correct income categories, and appropriate data types for the numerical variables.
+2. Checking if the impact of imputating was challenging, making new categories was challenging, and fixing why the categorical variables were still reporting as a Dtype of object was difficult.
+3. I learned how to organize the process of cleaning data and how to check if data cleaning was actually implemented.
+Through the checks I wrote in the code, it seemed like it was working, but after importing the cleaned data set and displaying the new formatted table, I found more errors.
+4. Although the date-time format for year has been changed, the Dtype is still reporting sa int64 which needs to be investigated.
+Further analysis and visualization of the data prior to imputation would allow for better analysis of how imputation impacted the spread of the data.